akka/akka/akka-docs/src/main/paradox/remote-security.md

 ### Understanding the certificates

-First off, a few concepts. cert-manager has a concept of `Certificates` and `Issuers`.
+First off, a few concepts: cert-manager has a concept of `Certificates` and `Issuers`.
 A Certificate is a Custom Resource Definition (CRD) that you deploy that cert-manager will reconcile into a Kubernetes `Secret` containing a TLS certificate.
 The `Certificate` references an `Issuer`, and the `Issuer` describes how Certificates that reference it should be issued.